PratyushGuptaIsMe/shooting-game/README.md

 - Fix players and enemies glitching/shaking when they contact the border

 - Get the timings for cooldowns and animations right

-- Get the canvas styling and positions correct and properly aligned